psu13/mutable-hakyll/posts/measurement.md

 measurements.

-First suppose we put another $S_z$ box right after the first one so that all of the particles that enter the second box come out of the "spin up" hole of the first box.
-What will happen here is that 100% of this beam will come out the "spin up" hole of the second box.
-This seems very reasonable, since they are all spin up particles.
+First suppose we put another $S_z$ box right after the first one so that all of the particles that enter the second box come out of the ${\small +}$ hole of the first box.
+What will happen here is that 100% of this beam will come out the ${\small +}$ hole of the second box.
+This seems very reasonable, since they were all $z$-spin up particles.

 > <a href="../images/z-spin.pdf">
 <img src="../images/z-z-spin.pdf"></a>